Enhanced Carry Permit Course

 If you do not own a firearm yet, please do not buy one before the class!
 Our HCP course will give you the knowledge required to make informed decisions about what firearm will best suit your circumstances.
 It’s much better to take the class first using one of our free loaner guns.
 That way, you won’t make a hasty purchase that you might later regret.
 If you have any questions about appropriate handguns, ammo, or other required equipment for the class, please don’t hesitate to contact us.

-The HCP class is an eight-hour course with roughly four hours of classroom instruction and four hours of range work.
+The HCP class is an eight-hour course with roughly six hours of classroom instruction and two hours of range work.
 Our course is offered on weekends and during the week.
-We offer a one-day version (8am to 6pm with a lunch break) and a two-day version (four-hour blocks held on two consecutive days).
 Course topics include:

 - Self-defense legal fundamentals